 Videos

 Fast-forward video of the 24-hour vehicular mobility.
-Each dot represents one car, its speed matching its color (from bright red for still vehicles to bright blue for cars traveling at 90 km/h or more).
+Each dot represents one car, its speed matching its color (from bright red for standstill vehicles to bright blue for cars traveling at 90 km/h or more).

 Publications